jburer/mysampleapi/README.md

 The second part of a three part app: The API.

-The three part app is designed to manage events, or shindigs as they are called.
+The three part app is designed to provide users a way to manage local events around town, or shindigs as I call them.

 - _The corresponding **app** is here: (https://github.com/jburer/mysampleapp)._
 - _The corresponding **datastore** is here: (https://github.com/jburer/mysampleapi)._